cckolon/cckolon.github.io/_posts/2024-07-28-integrationtemporal.md

 $$D(e, n)=\text{number of trees with $n$ internal nodes generated from $e$ empty nodes}$$

-We can calculate this number recursively using three insights.
+Calculating this number recursively is possible with the following three insights:

 1. If there are no more internal nodes to assign, only one tree is possible (the one you already have), so $$D(e,0)=1$$ for all $$e\geq0$$.